Decay of correlations and thermodynamic limit for the circular Riesz gas: Introduction

 The existence of such a limit was obtained in \cite{leble2017large} for Riesz gases in arbitrary dimension $d\geq 1$ with $\max(0,d-2)<s<d$.
 In dimension one, one expects that no phase transition occurs for the circular Riesz gas and that the free energy is smooth and even analytic.
 To prove that $f$ is twice differentiable, a standard approach is to prove that the rescaled variance of the energy under (\ref{eq:def gibbs}) converges locally uniformly in $\beta$ as $N$ tends to infinity.
 This should be an easy consequence of Theorems \ref{theorem:decay gap correlations} and \ref{theorem:convergence}. \\

-\paragraph{\bf{Riesz gases in higher dimensions}} Because the Hamiltonian of the Riesz gas in dimension $d\geq 2$ is not convex, it is not clear how one could obtain a result on the decay of correlations.
-In fact, even showing local laws in the long-range setting is still open, except in the Coulomb case $s=d-2$ tackled into the series of papers \cite{leble2017large,leble2017local} cumulating into the optimal local law result of \cite{Armstrong2019LocalLA}.
-The hypersingular Riesz gas \cite{hardin2018large} is seemingly a more tractable model to look at since it resembles, as $s$ becomes large, the hard-core model, for which some results are known.
-For the later, the translation invariance of the infinite volume Gibbs measures has been proved in \cite{richthammer2007translation} by adapting a well-known argument of \cite{georgii}. \\
+\paragraph{\bf{Higher dimensions}} Because the Hamiltonian of the Riesz gas is not convex in dimension $d\geq 2$, it is not clear how to obtain results on correlations.
+In fact, even showing local laws in the long-range setting is still open, except in the Coulomb case $s=d-2$ tackled in \cite{leble2017large,leble2017local} culminating into the optimal local law result of \cite{Armstrong2019LocalLA}.
+Nevertheless, a quantitative estimate on the translation invariance of the 2D Coulomb gas has been recently obtained in the work \cite{Leble2021TheTO}, building on a Mermin-Wagner's-type argument in the spirit of \cite{georgii}, see also \cite{thoma2022overcrowding} for related considerations.
+It could also be interesting to address this question for the hypersingular Riesz gas \cite{hardin2018large}, which is seemingly more tractable since it resembles the hard-core model as $s$ becomes large.
+For the latter, the translation invariance of the infinite volume Gibbs measures was shown in \cite{richthammer2007translation} by constructing approximate translations avoiding collapses between particles. \\